AntonJansen96/Crash_and_Compile/CC2024/README.md

 ### 08 - Vierdeman parse 1

-You've obtained a notebook full of klaverjas rounds from https://questions-api.scriptcie.nl/public/klaverjas-handjes.txt.
-The notebook contains all bids (and passses), and all cards played.
+You've obtained a notebook full of klaverjas rounds from [data/klaverjas-handjes.txt](data/klaverjas-handjes.txt).
+The notebook contains all bids (and passes), and all cards played.
 Find the total amount of passes.
 ### 09 - Vierdeman parse 2

 Now that you know how to read the notebook.
 Find the amount of times that a sans bid won.
 That is, how many times did the players play a round without any suit that was trump.